 What do I need to qualify for this course?

 Students who have travelled or worked in a Portuguese speaking country, as well as those who have an interest in politics and the traditions of the Lusophone world, will adapt easily to the course.
 Spanish speakers could also take this course after an initial assessment from Miss Simoes-Rodrigues.

-All students must have a folder, an exercise book and stationery in every lesson.
+All students must have a folder, an exercise book and stationary in every lesson.

-Reading any book in Portuguese, or watching films will be helpful but it’s also recommended to take the time daily to read the newspaper such as Publico on www.publico.pt or www.folha.uol.com.br
+Reading any book in Portuguese, or watching films will be helpful but it’s also recommended to take the time daily to read the newspaper such as www.publico.pt or www.folha.uol.com.br

 Who are the teachers?